arun1196/Emotion-Detector-Fusion-Model/README.md

 # Generate the Fusion Model

-We use the dataset from The Ryerson Audio-Visual Database of Emotional Speech and Song (RAVDESS) The data is publicy available at https://zenodo.org/records/1188976 Download the RAVDESS dataset from above and set it at the data DIR `./data/RAVDESS/...` Then run the following to create your fusion model that can detect emotion based on audio/video You can use as many speech/video actor content to train but remenber the more data you use, the larger and time consuming process it will be.
+We use the dataset from The Ryerson Audio-Visual Database of Emotional Speech and Song (RAVDESS)

+The data is publicy available at https://zenodo.org/records/1188976

+Download the RAVDESS dataset from above and set it at the data DIR `./data/RAVDESS/...`

+Run the following to create your fusion model that can detect emotion based on audio/video

 ```bash
 python scripts/train.py \